tobinsouth/RandomResources/Other/random_resources.md

 * [Betterbib](https://github.com/nschloe/betterbib) automatically fetches Crossref to update your `.bib` files.
 * [Programattic Diagrams](https://github.com/mermaid-js/mermaid/blob/develop/docs/Tutorials.md)
 * Open source and free Mac application to help you avoid distracting websites: [SelfControl](https://selfcontrolapp.com).
 Has a command line interface.
+* Maps of the internet.
+I've had a map of the internet the day I was born on my wall for many years.
+An original project was [here](https://web.archive.org/web/20060106055420/http://research.lumeta.com/ches/map/) but the best option is to use the [Opte Project](https://www.opte.org/the-internet) and you can see every days raw image [here](http://renderbot.nyc1.opte.org).